Thomas Stephens (Jesuit): Recognition

 The Thomas Stephens Konknni Kendr, run by the Society of Jesus, is an institute dedicated to the study and propagation of the Konkani Language; it was founded in 1989 and located in Goa.
 It was named after Father Thomas Stephens in gratitude for his contribution to the Konkani language.

 It possesses two manuscripts of the Khristapurana, one of which seems to have belonged to a certain M.G.
 Saldanha, and may have been one of the copies used by J.L.
 Saldanha while preparing his monumental 1907 edition (he speaks of a Marian Saldanha, whom he describes as an enthusiast of Puranic literature).
 Whether this M.G.
 Saldanha is the same as the well-known Goan professor and scholar Mariano Saldanha, is yet to be established.

 The Father Thomas Stephens Academy was established in 1995 in Vasai (Bassein) by Andrew J. Colaco.

 The Father Stephens Academy educational trust was founded on 31 December 1994 in the village of Giriz, Taluka Vasai (Bassein), Palghar District.
 Mr. Andrew Joseph Colaco is the founder and chairman of the trust.
-The trust runs an English medium school from kindergarden to S.S.C. class [secondary].
+The trust runs an English medium school from kindergarten to S.S.C. class [secondary].
 The school building was blessed by the Bishop of Vasai, Thomas Dabre on 4 January 1998.

 The story of Thomas Stephens is included in the book The First Firangis by Jonathan Gil Harris.